 Reviews say cable VoIP generally provides more consistently high call quality and reliability than other VoIP services.
 In the most recent J.D.
 Power and Associates survey of over 21,000 phone users, Cox is the award winner for the western U.S. as well as in the East, and rates well in the South.
 Cox is unique, however, in not requiring a subscription to TV or broadband in order to get phone service -- though bundling services can save money.
-If you make a lot of overseas calls, however, you might want to save money by adding Skype (free) or using Vonage (*Est. $10 to $25 per month) instead of cable.
+If you make a lot of overseas calls, however, you might want to save money by adding Skype (free) or using Vonage (Est. $12 per month and up) instead of cable.

 The J.D.
 Power and Associates survey is valuable because it indicates the telephone service providers by area of the country.
 ConsumerReports.org doesn't do this, but does compare Cox and other cable VoIP providers with several traditional VoIP services such as Vonage and Skype.
 Most VoIP reviews don't include specific cable providers, even though cable now dominates the market.
 We found just a handful of user-written reviews for Cox cable at DSLReports.com.

 1. J.D.
 Power and Associates